dogsheep/twitter-to-sqlite/README.md

 See [Analyzing my Twitter followers with Datasette](https://simonwillison.net/2018/Jan/28/analyzing-my-twitter-followers/) for the original inspiration for this command.

+## Retrieving favorited tweets

+The `favorites` command retrieves tweets that have been favorited by a specified user.
+Called without any extra arguments it retrieves tweets favorited by the currently authenticated user:

+    $ twitter-to-sqlite favorites faves.db

+You can also use the `--screen_name` or `--user_id` arguments to retrieve favorite tweets for another user:

+    $ twitter-to-sqlite favorites faves-obama.db --screen_name=BarackObama

 ## Retrieving Twitter list memberships

 The `list-members` command can be used to retrieve details of one or more Twitter lists, including all of their members.